On December 7, 1941, “a date which will live in infamy,” Japan launched a sneak attack on Pearl Harbor. The next

 Despite his dominance on the football field, only three Division 1-A schools expressed any interest in Pat.
 One of those schools was Arizona State University.
 Head coach Bruce Snyder later explained his initial reluctance to offer Pat a scholarship.
 “I kept looking at this guy that did not fit the physical profile.
 He was too short, too slow, didn’t weigh enough.
 But whenever I watched tape, he was always the best player on the field.”
 At 5’11” and 195 pounds, he was a classic “tweener”—too small to play linebacker and not fast enough to play cornerback.
 During a campus visit, however, the coaches were struck by Pat’s personality and ambition.
 Without a doubt, his potential could not be measured with a scale, a yardstick, or a stopwatch.
 His heart and character clearly outweighed his physical stature.
 The Arizona State coaches became convinced that Pat had what it took to succeed at the collegiate level.
 They offered him the last scholarship of 1994.

 Pat Tillman did not look or act like a typical college jock.
 He grew his hair well below his shoulders, earning the nicknames “Goldilocks,” “Blondie,” and “Braveheart.”
 If he had not been so driven and focused, he could have easily been confused with a surfer-dude waiting for the next big wave.
 But he was driven and focused—and not just with football.
-His grade point average for his first three semesters at ASU was consistently at 3.5 and above.
-Tillman was not enrolled in the typical blow-off classes that many big-time college athletes take either.
-He was a marketing major and aced courses in accounting, economics, statistics, and communications.
+His grade point average for his first three semesters at ASU was consistently 3.5 and above.
+Tillman was named the Sporting News Honda Scholar-Athlete of the Year and was named to several Academic All- American teams.
+At a time when the average student is on a five-year plan, Tillman graduated in three-and-a-half years with a GPA of 3.84.

 Tillman was on an accelerated course with football too.
 The coaches at ASU had wanted him to redshirt his first year, meaning he would sit out his first year without losing a year of eligibility.
 This practice allows freshmen to mature on the bench and have more playing time as fifth-year seniors.
 When presented with this option, Tillman was not interested.
 “Coach, you can play me or not play me,” he said, “but I’m only going to be here four years.
 And then I’ve got things to do with my life.”
-In another interview, he explained, “There’s a lot of opportunity out there in this country, and I’m going to reach for the sky….
-I want to be a billionaire eventually and do whatever I want.
+In another interview, he explained, “There’s a lot of opportunity out there in this country, and I’m going to reach for the sky… I want to be a billionaire eventually and do whatever I want.
 I’m not exactly sure how I’m going to do it, but I’ll figure it out.”

 With dreams like that, Tillman wasn’t worried about a simple thing like playing time.
 His only goal was to do his best.
 Thanks to his hard work, Tillman quickly became one of the best special-teams players and even started a game at linebacker as a freshman.
 As a sophomore, he continued to do everything that was asked of him and became the team’s sixth-leading tackler.